Comparisons11 min read

 Core Features

 Surfshark pulls ahead here.
-MultiHop (double VPN), NoBorders mode, CleanWeb ad-blocking, and the built-in Alert breach monitor put it in a genuinely different category of value.
-CyberGhost has a solid core — kill switch, split tunneling, content blocking — but the absence of a double VPN option matters if you're privacy-obsessed or working with sensitive client data.
+MultiHop (double VPN), NoBorders mode, CleanWeb ad-blocking, plus the built-in Alert breach monitor put it in a different category of value.
+CyberGhost has a solid foundation — kill switch, split tunneling, content blocking — but skips the double VPN option, which matters if you're privacy-focused or handling sensitive work.

-That said, CyberGhost's streaming-labeled servers deserve credit.
-You're not guessing which server works for BBC iPlayer — it flat-out tells you.
+That said, CyberGhost's streaming-labeled servers deserve real credit.
+You're not guessing which server works for BBC iPlayer — they tell you straight up.

 Security & Privacy

-Both VPNs have been independently audited for their no-logs policies, which is non-negotiable in 2026.
-Both use AES-256 encryption, support WireGuard, and include kill switches.
-So far, so equal.
+Both VPNs have been independently audited for their no-logs promises, which is non-negotiable in 2026.
+Both support AES-256 encryption, include WireGuard, and have kill switches.
+So far, pretty much identical.

-Here's where it gets interesting though.
-Surfshark is based in the Netherlands — EU jurisdiction, which has strong privacy laws but does sit inside EU data-sharing agreements.
-CyberGhost is based in Romania — still EU, but historically viewed as slightly more privacy-friendly.
-Their NoSpy servers, physically controlled by CyberGhost's own staff in Romania, add another layer of trust that's actually meaningful, not just a marketing bullet point.
+Here's where it gets interesting.
+Surfshark operates from the Netherlands — strong privacy laws but within EU data-sharing frameworks.
+CyberGhost is based in Romania — still EU, but historically seen as slightly more privacy-friendly.
+And their NoSpy servers, physically managed by CyberGhost's own staff in Romania, add another layer of trust that feels genuine, not just a marketing label.

-Honestly?
-For pure privacy, CyberGhost's setup gives me slightly more peace of mind, even if the practical day-to-day difference is minimal for most users.
+To be honest, for pure privacy, CyberGhost's setup gives me slightly more confidence, even though the real-world difference for most people is probably minimal.

 Winner: Slight edge to CyberGhost